CamiloGTR/awesome-software-for-students/README.md

 # School-Software [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)
 Initially taken from the 100 free useful software for students.
-This is an update and curated version of [this infography](https://i.imgur.com/0e07EWn.jpg) inspired by [this list](https://github.com/Igglybuff/awesome-piracy).
+This is an updated and curated version of [this infography](https://i.imgur.com/0e07EWn.jpg) inspired by [this list](https://github.com/Igglybuff/awesome-piracy).

 ## Contents
 - [Office Suite](#office-suite)